okwme/discord-invite-role-bot/README.md

 ```

 ## Running
-This is a singel file node app so it can be run like:
+This is a single file node.js app so it can be run like:
 ```sh
 node index.js
 ```
-You may want to use pm2 to run it on a server so it records logs and will restart if it crashes:
+You may want to use [pm2](https://pm2.keymetrics.io/) to run it on a server so it records logs and will restart if it crashes:
 ```sh
 pm2 start discord-invite-role-bot
 pm2 save